Quantum battery with non-Hermitian charging: Enhancement of power with symmetric charger

-\textbf{Role of anisotropy and coupling in the \(z\)-direction.} Upto now, the entire analysis is carried out when the initial battery Hamiltonian is the $XX$ model.
-As shown in the Hermitian case \cite{srijon2020,srijon2021}, the presence of anisotropy in the QB Hamiltonian typically suppresses the performance, i.e., \(P_{\max}\) decreases with \(\gamma\) for a fixed \(\alpha\) and \(J/|h|\) which are chosen in the region where quantum advantage is seen (see Fig. \ref{fig:power_gamma}).
-However, for nonvanishing \(\alpha\), we find that the rate of decrease in \(P_{\max}\) after a certain anisotropy parameter diminishes with \(\gamma\), i.e., after a sharp decrease with \(\gamma\), \(P_{\max}\) almost saturates for \(\gamma > 0.5\) which was absent in the Hermitian counterpart as shown with \(\alpha =0\).
+Upto now, the entire analysis is carried out when the initial battery Hamiltonian is the $XX$ model.
+As shown in the Hermitian case \cite{srijon2020,srijon2021}, the presence of anisotropy in the QB Hamiltonian typically suppresses the performance, i.e., \(P_{\max}\) decreases with \(\gamma\) for a fixed \(\alpha_i\) and \(J/|h|\) which are chosen in the region where quantum advantage is seen (see Fig. \ref{fig:power_gamma}).
+However, for nonvanishing \(\alpha_i\), we find that the rate of decrease in \(P_{\max}\) after a certain anisotropy parameter diminishes with \(\gamma\), i.e., after a decrease with \(\gamma\), \(P_{\max}\) almost saturates for \(\gamma > 0.5\) which was absent in the Hermitian counterpart as shown with \(\alpha_i =0\).

-The introduction of interaction in the \(z\) direction also leads to a non trivial effect on QB's power extraction -- for a fixed \(J/|h|\), we find that with the decrease of \(\Delta/|h| (<0)\), \(P_{\max}\) increases for different values of \(\alpha\) and the maximum \(P_{\max}\) is again obtained with the symmetry breaking transition point, i.e., \(\alpha = \pi/2\) (as shown in Fig. \ref{fig:power_pt_ZZ}).
+The introduction of interaction in the \(z\) direction also leads to a non trivial effect on QB's power extraction -- for a fixed \(J/|h|\), we find that with the decrease of \(\Delta/|h| (<0)\), \(P_{\max}\) increases for different values of \(\alpha_i\) and the maximum \(P_{\max}\) is again obtained with the symmetry breaking transition point, i.e., \(\alpha_i = \pi/2\) (as shown in Fig. \ref{fig:power_pt_ZZ}).